SIDS - The Facts and What They Mean

 What is SIDS?

-Sudden Infant Death Syndrome (SIDS) is where an infant younger than 1 year meets an untimely and unexplained death while sleeping.
+Sudden Infant Death Syndrome (SIDS) is where an infant younger than one year meets an untimely and unexplained death while sleeping.

 SIDS occurs when babies do not wake up despite being under life threatening circumstances.
 Accidental suffocation is a prime example of SIDS.
 When a baby’s breathing becomes obstructed during sleep, a normal response would be to wake up or adjust position to clear airways and allow breathing.
 However, in this instance, the victim does not adjust or wake up resulting in suffocation.